 Historic cultural monument no.23 is architect Richard Neutra’s nod to industrial production and a turning point in his career.
 The home was designed for health-conscious physician and naturopath Philip Lovell.
 It is considered to be the first steel home in the United States.
 This modernist residence, also known as the Lovell Health House, seamlessly blends minimal industrial details with Lovell’s desire to live in a home that breeds healthy living.

 Los Feliz offers a never-ending list of places to eat, drink, and sleep.
 Here are a few local faves.

-Los Feliz is named after its land grantee, José Vicente Feliz, whose 8,000 acre land grant included Griffith Park.
-At the entrance of the park stands a statue of Griffith J. Griffith, a Welshman who in the early 1880’s gained ownership of what was known then as Rancho Los Feliz.
-He later donated a wad of cash and over half of the area to the city of Los Angeles.
+Los Feliz is named after its land grantee, José Vicente Feliz, whose 8,000-acre land grant included Griffith Park.
+At the park’s entrance stands a statue of Griffith J. Griffith, a Welshman who, in the early 1880s, gained ownership of what was known then as Rancho Los Feliz.
+He later donated a wad of cash and over half of the area to Los Angeles.

 Griffith Park Observatory